fiberseq/FiberHMM/README.md

    - `SAMPLE_chr.pq` -- the actual reads in each chromosome.
 The format is:
      column names: read# read# read#
      each column: accessible, footprint, accessible, footprint, ... accessible, footprint, accessible

-   The length of footprints and accessible regions are encoded as positive and negative numbers respectively.
-I will send you a Jupyter notebook running through how I decode and analyze this file.